-This course examines content and methods for teaching concepts in earth science in the Pre K - 12 classroom in accordance with National Science Teacher Association (NSTA) Science Standards.
-Earth science has become increasingly important in the modern school curriculum as the conservation of the natural environment has become more of a concern to society.
+This course examines content and methods for teaching concepts in earth science in the preK-12 classroom in accordance with National Science Teacher Association (NSTA) Science Standards.
+Earth science has become increasing important in the modern school curriculum as the conservation of the natural environment has become more of a concern to society.
 This course explores the relationship between science, technology, and society in our endeavor to understand and preserve Earth's environment.
 There will be a clinical field experience in a local school.
+Prerequisite/s: None